 Week 5: Novel TEST

 Week 6: Poetry and literary terms

 Week 8: Poetry, Literary/Critical Analysis Essay 2 Due

-Week 10: Writing workshop for Research Paper and Works Cited page.
+Week 10: Work on Research Paper and Works Cited page.

 Week 11: RESEARCH PAPER Due

-Week 13: Groups, Literary/Critical Analysis Essay 3 Due
+Week 13: Drama, Literary/Critical Analysis Essay 3 Due